Organic French Wine of Gaillac: The Plateau Cordais

 The nearest airports are Toulouse Blagnac and Rodez-Aveyron, with Toulouse being much more convenient for international flights.
 A frequent shuttle bus connects Toulouse Airport with the city entre and its main train station, Matabiau.
 There are roughly hourly trains from Toulouse Matabiau to Albi via Gaillac.

 To be close to the vineyards and to stay in a rural small town with some very decent restaurants, stay in Gaillac.
 To taste your way through Gaillac’s offerings, I recommend a visit to Au Fil des Saisons, a restaurant in central Gaillac with an extensive wine list and knowledgeable wait staff.
 They really showcase the local wines, and have a lot of organic French wine on offer.
 The food is good and if you visit during the week, extremely well priced.
 It inspired me to go on an organic wine tour of Gaillac.
+Another restaurant good on wine I visited in 2020 is Vigne en Foule right on the Central Square.
+A bit pricier and too meat-heavy for me, but they do do great wine and a reasonable fixed price lunch and dinner.

 Otherwise, Albi with its magnificent cathedral and medieval centre makes a more interesting small-city base.